in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 Few things to note
 - Data is hardcoded
 - findAll returns the complete list of courses
+- You can see that the API of the Service is modelled around the Spring Data Repository interfaces.
+If you are familiar with JPA and Spring Data, you can easily replace this with a Service talking to a database.

 Next, let create the REST Resource to retrieve the list of courses for an instructor.